-One of my favorite things about this jam—besides the amazing burst of flavor in your mouth from the blueberries, blackberries, raspberries and strawberries all cooked together—is the incredible deep-purple color of the jam.
+One of my favorite things about this jam—besides the amazing burst of flavor in your mouth from the blueberries, blackberries, raspberries, and strawberries all cooked together—is its incredible deep-purple color.
 I tried capturing it for you in a multitude of pictures in different lighting, but I just can't do it justice.
 I wish I could show you in person.
-Just spreading this jam thickly on my homemade bread and eating it for breakfast makes me feel like I'm rich, eating something decadent.
-This jam provokes various emotions in me.
+Just spreading this jam thickly on my homemade bread and eating it for breakfast makes me feel like I'm rich and eating something decadent; it provokes various emotions in me.

-It was then even more years later that I finally mastered my own way of making jam at home, even better, without all of the crazy chemicals and preservatives in the store bought stuff.
-Ever since, this is one of my favorites and I eat it like it's going out of style.
-If you have found yourself in the same boat I was in, and think berries are simply too expensive, wait until they go on sale for $1 a pack, or find a little Mexican grocery store that sells produce for ridiculously low prices and you can get them for an even better price.
+It was then, even more years later, that I finally mastered my own way of making jam at home, even better, without all of the crazy chemicals and preservatives in the store-bought stuff.
+Ever since, this has been one of my favorites, and I eat it like it's going out of style.
+If you have found yourself in the same boat I was in and think berries are simply too expensive, wait until they go on sale for $1 a pack or find a little Mexican grocery store that sells produce for ridiculously low prices, and you can get them for an even better price.

 Then, when you get home, dump them all into storage bags and pop them in the freezer.
-Blueberries, blackberries and even raspberries keep really well int he freezer and you can eat them like fresh cold.
+Blueberries, blackberries, and even raspberries keep really well in the freezer, and you can eat them like that—fresh and cold.
 We make popsicles, breads, muffins, pies, and even jam from them.
 Yum!

 There truly is nothing like homemade, and now that I can finally enjoy some of these elusive berries at home, I can enjoy them like they were truly meant to be enjoyed.
 Let me show you how I made my jam!